The North Manchester Battlefield Society was formed in late 2000 by a group of

-The Name was taken from the fact that all the members lived in North Manchester
+men who died.
+The Name (North Manchester Battlefield Society) was taken from the fact that all the members lived in North Manchester

 at the time or had North Manchester roots.
-Most of the Major battles that we have visited have had some connection with
+Most of the Major battles that we have visited have had some connection with the

 into a full scale dedicated society to the fallen of all sides in the major wars of Europe.
 That first trip was a learning